 There is growing recognition of the value of community businesses, preserving community assets and generating economic value for their communities.
 COVID-19 has clearly demonstrated the importance of supporting communities to be innovative and take the step towards generating wealth locally, avoiding the return to normal economics.

-Brian Connolly from the Co-operative Development Scotland was there on the day and shares his key learnings from the event.
+Gillian Kirton, project manager for Co-operative Development Scotland was there on the day and shares some of the key insights.

 As we continue to Celebrate Co-ops Fortnight, we thought it was the perfect opportunity to catch up with Co-operative Development Scotland client, Glasgow Canals Co-op.
 Anna Young, Project Manager for the organisation, took part in a Q&A with us so we could find out a bit more about the Co-op, its purpose and how they #KeepCooperating.

 Tell us a little bit about yourself and what attracted you to the role in Glasgow Canals Co-op.